 - A car: You will surely fall down and sustain superficial injuries.

 - A bus: You will sustain serious injuries.

 - A train: You will be killed on the spot.

 Why?
 Newton’s Laws.
 The more mass a moving body has, the more energy it has and the more Force will be imparted on a crash.
 And trains have masses of several thousand tonnes.
 Which means if a train hits you, several million Newtons of Force (N=Kgm/s2) will be imparted on your body, and, well do I need to explain further?

-Also, to demonstrate the power of a locomotive: A diesel flicking aside a school bus as it where a bug or stick, without as so much as a scratch on itself.
+Also, to demonstrate the power of a locomotive: A diesel flicking aside a school bus as it was a bug or stick, without as so much as a scratch on itself.

-Another one: An Amtrack train punching through and pulverizing a 18 wheeler trailer
+Another one: An Amtrack train punching through and pulverizing an 18 wheeler trailer

-Bonus: Then we have heroes like his guy here.
+Bonus: Then we have heroes like this guy here.
 If nothing else, imagine all the shit on that track!
 Yuck.